 It’s important to think carefully about where you’ll want to stay in Cape Cod, so you can minimize driving.
 Each town has a unique charm and a different set of attractions.
 Most towns will offer plenty of beaches, and you’ll be sure to find some of the picture postcard lighthouses nearby.

-Falmouth and Hyannis are the only two towns with ferry service.
+Falmouth and Hyannis are the only two towns with ferry services.
 Ferries take Cape Cod visitors to the surrounding islands of Nantucket and Martha’s Vineyard.

 Besides beaches and lighthouses, Cape Cod offers an assortment of interesting museums, gardens, parks, shops, and restaurants – you’ll find no shortage of fun things to do in Cape Cod.